-(Note: to help you keep track of what you're supposed to doing, we have used italics to list the breakpoints you should have already set at the beginning of each step-except when they don't matter.
+(Note: to help you keep track of what you're supposed to doing, we have used italics to list the break-points you should have already set at the beginning of each step-except when they don't matter.
 Also, when possible we have listed the state you should be in.)

 1. Existing breakpoint at main.
-Type "c" (or "continue") to continue past the breakpoint.
-What happens?

-2. Existing breakpoint at main; after the program terminates.